Rachel McAdams is on sparkling form in director Roger Michell’s truly glorious romantic comedy MORNING GLORY.

 Her performance here as the eager, always sunny and forever upbeat Becky Fuller (“I’m not gonna sing!”) is fabulous.
 Grabbing with both hands the Executive Producer job on Daybreak, the fourth-place cable morning programme that nobody really takes notice of, we watch her battle and triumph is not only her professional life by rejuvenating the show but also in her pretty disastrous personal life, by bewitching the most gorgeously eligible guy for miles.

 And if we’re talking praise, let’s throw some Patrick Wilson‘s way too.
 As he shows here how a beautifully simple and straightforward performance can light up the role of ‘the boyfriend’, appropriately called Adam.
-He’s McAdams’s equal in a male sense, being so stunning in diverse roles from the hard-hitting indies Hard Candy and Little Children to the comic book Watchmen and The A-Team big screen remake (“Whoah, that’s awesome.
+He’s McAdams’s equal in a male sense, being so stunning in diverse roles from the hard-hitting indies Hard Candy and Little Children to the comic book Watchmen and The A-Team big-screen remake (“Whoah, that’s awesome.
 It’s just like Call of Duty!”).
 What a duo they make.

-MORNING GLORY all ends how it should – just like my other other romantic comedy fave The Proposal – but not before we’ve witnessed the re-birth of Ford’s Mike Pomeroy showing us what he does best – the unexpected – done his way of course…
+MORNING GLORY all ends how it should – just like another romantic comedy fave The Proposal – but not before we’ve witnessed the re-birth of Ford’s Pomeroy showing us what he does best – the unexpected – done his way of course…